Local Resources

 AIRC@umassmed.edu

-The center provides information for families, providers, clinicians, employers, and educators on issues related to medical insurance for autism treatment
+Resources for consumers, providers, clinicians, employers, and educators on issues related to medical insurance for autism and behavioral treatments.

 Doug Flutie, Jr. Foundation for Autism